Bear-03/vosk-rs/README.md

 ##### Troubleshooting
 In real-world scenarios, one will use Rust to cross compile a library (e.g. Android and iOS).
 Therefore, we need both `cdylib` as well as the `staticlib` as crate-type.
 If you compile as usual with cargo build (e.g.: `cargo build --target aarch64-apple-ios --release`) it will not work, because cargo tries to build the dylib as well.
 Fortunately, since rust 1.64. there is a new option for [rustc](https://github.com/rust-lang/cargo/issues/10083) in the stable channel.
 Because of this, the following will work: `cargo rustc --crate-type staticlib --lib --target aarch64-apple-ios --release`

-### Execution
+### Usage
-Dynamically compiled executable must have access to the vosk library at runtime, static prgrams do not.
+Executables compiled with a dynamic lib must have access to the vosk library at runtime.
+Executables compiled with a statically compiled library do not.

-#### Dynamically compiled executables
+#### Using dynamic libraries
 Do either of the following:

 -   **Recommended:** Copy the libraries to the root of the executable